• Courses

 Now, let’s go to the Network tab.
 You will also notice that it’s completely blank (or contains way too little information).
 This is because you will need to refresh your browser in order for this information to be populated.
 Refresh the browser and start seeing some data coming in.

 This happens under the hood every time a web page is loaded.
-You will see the images for your site, scripts that you have in place, and (hopefully) that your Google Tag Manager code has fired correctly.
+You will see the images for your site, the scripts that you have in place, and (hopefully) that your Google Tag Manager code has been fired correctly.

 In the search field, enter gtm and start looking for the line with gtm.js?id=GTM-XXXXX (I replaced the actual ID with XXXXX).
 If its status is 200, you’re good to go!
 200 means OK.